gerardnico/mail-checker/README.md

-# Mail Checker
+# Kubee Mail Checker

-Check the spf config of a mail server.
+`Mail Checker` is a synthetic monitoring test utility, part of the [kubee platform](https://github.com/EraldyHq/kubee)

+It checks the `spf` DNS configuration.

+It does not support `yet` the following checks:
+* Dkim
+* Reverse Dns
+* Dmarc

 ## Example